 - 1. Healthy choices are encouraged at all school events.
 Schools shall take into consideration students with special dietary needs. - 2.
-All food items served or offered (for sale) to students during the school day (from the midnight prior, to 30 minutes after the end of the official school day) will meet all federal, state, and local standards for all nutrient and competitive food guidelines.
-(Finding #3) - 3.
-There will be no candy or soda served in classrooms or during school-sponsored events that take place during the school day and up to one hour before or after school.
+There will be no candy or soda served in classrooms or during school- sponsored events that take place during the school day and up to one hour before or after school.

-4. Snacks
+3. Snacks

 - a.
 Snacks served during the school day (including snacks served at special celebrations and events) or in district after-school programs will make a positive healthy contribution to children's diets with an emphasis on serving fruits and vegetables as the primary snacks and water as the primary beverage. - b.
 Schools will assess if and when to offer snacks based on timing of school meals, children's nutritional needs, children's ages, and other considerations. - c.
-The district will disseminate a list of healthful snack suggestions to teachers, staff, after-school program personnel, and parents. - 5.
-The Superintendent or designee shall provide access to free, potable water during meal times in the food service area in accordance with Education Code 38086 and 42 USC 1758, and shall encourage students' consumption of water by educating them about the health benefits of water and serving water in an appealing manner. - 6.
+The district will disseminate a list of healthful snack suggestions to teachers, staff, after-school program personnel, and parents. - 4.
+The Superintendent or designee shall provide access to free, potable water during meal times in the food service area in accordance with Education Code 38086 and 42 USC 1758, and shall encourage students' consumption of water by educating them about the health benefits of water and serving water in an appealing manner. - 5.
 In the case of 504, IEP or health plans, all aspects of this policy may not apply.